-- 3.6.1 If informed of a defect, the Contractor shall remedy the defect at Contractor's own cost and respond in writing to the Owner's Project Manager and the notifying party within ten (10) days indicating the action taken to resolve the defect.
-Refer to the UGC. - 3.6.2 The Contractor shall attend any and all meetings to resolve warranty issues.
-The Contractor will provide a tracking log of all warranty issues and Contractor's resolution.
+- 3.6.1 Refer to the UTUGCs for warranty requirements not identified herein. - 3.6.2 If informed of a defect, Contractor shall remedy the defect at Contractor's own cost and respond in writing to OPM and the notifying party within ten (10) days indicating the action taken to resolve the defect. - 3.6.3 Contractor shall attend any and all meetings to resolve warranty issues.
+Contractor will provide a tracking log of all warranty issues and Contractor's resolution. - 3.6.4 Contractor shall participate in an end-of-warranty Project review with Owner, as scheduled by OPM, at a time prior to termination of the warranty period.

-- 3.6.3 The Contractor shall participate in an end-of-warranty Project review with the Owner, as scheduled by the Owner's Project Manager, at a time prior to termination of the warranty period. - 3.6.4 Per the UGC, unless directed otherwise in writing by the Owner, all warranties shall use the date of Substantial Completion as the start date for that particular warranty. - 3.6.4.1 If any equipment and/or system is placed into continuous service prior to the date of Substantial Completion, Contractor shall provide, at Contractor's own cost, for the necessary warranty extension, as required by the UGC. - 3.6.4.2 Contractor shall deliver all equipment to the Owner in an "as-new" condition.
-If equipment is put into service for the convenience of the Contractor, the Contractor shall, at Contractor's own expense, maintain, service and refurbish the equipment to "as-new" condition prior to delivery to the Owner. - 3.6.5 Provisions described herein shall also apply to those items having warranties greater than one-year.
+- 3.6.5 Unless directed otherwise in writing by Owner, all warranties shall use the date of Substantial Completion as the start date for that particular warranty. - 3.6.5.1 If any equipment and/or system is placed into continuous service prior to the date of Substantial Completion, Contractor shall provide, at Contractor's own cost, for the necessary warranty extension. - 3.6.5.2 Contractor shall deliver all equipment to Owner in an "as-new" condition.
+If equipment is put into service for the convenience of Contractor, Contractor shall, at Contractor's own expense, maintain, service and refurbish the equipment to "asnew" condition prior to delivery to Owner. - 3.6.6 Provisions described herein shall also apply to those items having warranties greater than one-year.

-Attachment No. 1 - Application for Payment Example (Obtain an Electronic Version of This Form From Owner's Project Manager)
+Attachment No. 1 - Application for Payment Example